MarkKragerup/applied-security-exercises/authentication-and-access-control/README.md

 The goal is to extend the application features.

-- what it does now
+- what it does now / how it is setup.

 - how to run it